Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

 -   **Normal Flow:**
 1. The student taps on a recording in the Library.
 2. The application opens the **Recording Details Screen**.
-3. The screen presents a media player with controls (Play/Pause, Seek, Speed Control).
+3. The screen presents a media player with controls (Play/Pause, Seek, Speed Control) and Download options (Audio, PDF Summary, PPTX).
 4. The screen displays tabs for:
 -   **Insights:** AI-generated summary, key topics, and keywords.
 -   **Resources:** Recommended learning materials (e.g., YouTube videos).